Jack de Leon (theatre manager): Career

 After some encouragement from Beatrice's mother and financial help from his sister, Delia, de Leon leased the Prince's Hall in Brentford in 1924.
 It was renamed the Q Theatre and reopened on 26 December 1924 with the comedy The Young Person in Pink by Gertrude E. Jennings, where Beatrice made her professional debut.
-Despite the production's success in London's West End, it was the de Leon's intention to specialise in new plays in the hope that they would be taken up by West End managers after a week-long trial at the Q, a policy which proved successful for the theatre.
+Despite the production's success in London's West End, it was de Leon's intention to specialise in new plays in the hope that they would be taken up by West End managers after a week-long trial at the Q, a policy which proved successful for the theatre.

-Under the pseudonym Noel Doon and in collaboration with Steve Donohue, de Leon wrote his first play The Man at Six and was produced at the Q on 16 January 1928.
+Under the pseudonym Noel Doon and in collaboration with Steve Donohue, de Leon wrote his first play The Man at Six and it was produced at the Q on 16 January 1928.

 In March 1929, the de Leons relinquished control of the Q Theatre after drawing criticism of their contractual arrangements with new writers and an array of practical problems.
 The same year, alongside his sister Delia, he managed the newly opened Duchess Theatre.
 Two years later, the couple renewed their association with the Q when Beatrice reopened the theatre for a series of plays performed by her drama school students.
 Although still closely linked with the Q Theatre, de Leon became increasingly involved on his own projects as a playwright and an impresario.
 Again collaborating with Steve Donohue on The Silent Witness in April 1930.